-Magnetic resonance imaging, or MRI, is a powerful tool for diagnosing and following prostate cancer.
-MRI uses a powerful magnetic field to produce detailed images of the prostate gland.
+MR is a very powerful tool for diagnosing prostate cancer.
+MR uses a powerful magnetic field to produce detailed images of the prostate gland.
 MRI does not use or produce radiation and is not associated with radiation risks or effects.

-Computed tomography, or CT scans, can be used to follow prostate cancer and detect metastases.
+CT scan is one of the most common ways to follow prostate cancer and detect spread (metastases).
 CT scanners use a series of x-rays and powerful computers to create 2 and 3-dimensional images of the body.

-PET/CT is a special technique used to stage prostate cancer and is particularly useful in patients with metastases.
-Positron emission tomography utilizes abnormal uptake of modified amino acids (fluciclovine F-18, also known as Axumin) by prostate cancer cells in conjunction with a CT scan to show sites of disease.
-This technique is more sensitive for finding metastases than CT alone.
+PET/CT is an advanced method that can detect the spread (metastases) of prostate cancer.
+In cases of prostate cancer a special radio tracer, fluciclovine F-18, also known as Axumin is used conjunction with a CT scan to show sites of disease.
+This technique is much more sensitive for finding metastases than CT alone.

 For more information on PET/CTCT please see